fs_newcell - Changes the kernel-resident list of a cell's database servers

 Specifies an alternate port number at which the cell's file servers are listening.

-The following example changes the machine's kernel-resident list of database server machines for the Example Corporation cell to include the machines
+The following example changes the machine's kernel-resident list of database server machines for the ABC Corporation cell to include the machines

 The following example links the DCE cell